kubernetes/kubernetes/docs/design/command_execution_port_forwarding.md

 ### Master as First Level Proxy

-Clients should not be allowed to communicate directly with the Kubelet for security reasons.
+Clients should not be allowed to communicate directly with the LMKTFYlet for security reasons.
 Therefore, the Master is currently the only suggested entry point to be used for remote command execution and port forwarding.
 This is not necessarily desirable, as it means that all remote command execution and port